pdjr-beatrice/beatrice-hood/README.md

 GRP tube supports.
-Rib 1 is immediately adjacent to the rear of the wheelhouse with the bottom end of its GRP supports bearing on the engine air intake coamings and the tubes fixed clamps to the aft face of the wheelhouse.
+Rib 1 is immediately adjacent to the rear of the wheelhouse with the bottom end of its GRP supports bearing on the engine air intake coamings and the tubes fixed by clamps to the aft face of the wheelhouse.
-The GRP tube supports for Ribs 2, 3 and 4 are terminated at their lower end by adapters which provide a short, 22mm, terminal plug that inserts into corresponding 25mm hull sockets, restricting movement of the tube in the horizontal plane whilst ensuring that the weight of the canopy is carried by the 38mm tube.
+The GRP tube supports for Ribs 2, 3 and 4 are terminated at their lower end by adapters which provide a short, 22mm, terminal plug that inserts into corresponding 25mm hull sockets, restricting movement of the tube in the horizontal plane whilst ensuring that the weight of the canopy is carried by the 38mm tube which bears on the hull sockets' flange.
 The terminal adapters must be loose fit because the existing hull sockets are not in perfect vertical alignment.